PhotoboothProject/photobooth/faq/faq.md

 ```
 python3 cameracontrol.py --set-config capturetarget=1
 ```
-If you don't want to use the DSLR view as background video enable the respective setting of Photobooth add `--bsm` to the preview command.
-The preview video is activated when the countdown for a photo starts and after taking a picture the video is deactivated while waiting the next photo.
+If you don't want to use the DSLR view as background video enable the respective setting of Photobooth and add `--bsm` to the preview command.
+The preview video is activated when the countdown for a photo starts and after taking a picture the video is deactivated while waiting for the next photo.

 If you get errors from Photobooth and want to get more information try to run the preview command manually.
-The script is in Photobooth's api folder.
+The script is in Photobooth's `api` folder.
 To do so end all running services that potentially try to access the camera with `killall gphoto2` and `killall python3` (if you added any other python scripts manually you might have to be a bit more selective than this command).

-Finally if you just run `python3 cameracontrol.py --capture-image-and-download %s` as take picture command without having a preview started it only takes a picture without starting any kind of preview and ends the script immediately after the picture.
+Finally if you just run `venv/bin/python3 cameracontrol.py --capture-image-and-download %s` as take picture command without having a preview started it only takes a picture without starting any kind of preview and ends the script immediately after the picture.
 In theory `cameracontrol.py` might be able to completely replace `gphoto2 CLI` for all DSLR connection handling in the future.

 But by now this was not tested with distinct setups and different cameras... so feel free to give feedback!